Midland Railway Society

-We are a society and charity of about 400 members whose interests cover all aspects of the Midland Railway.
+We are a society and charity of over 400 members whose interests cover all aspects of the Midland Railway.

 Members receive a high quality Journal three times a year and a newsletter four times a year.
 There are events throughout the year where members can socialize and learn more about the Midland Railway.
 We also help run the Midland Railway Study Centre and publish books and pamphlets on historical aspects of the Midland Railway.

 Members also get exclusive access to high resolution scans of selected maps and plans from the Society’s archive collection through the Midland Railway Study Centre web site.